WebOrigami/docs/src/content/pattern/deep.md

 {{ deep/transform.js }}
 ```

-We can display the result of this transformation applied to the deep object or folder graph.
+<span class="tutorialStep"></span> Display the result of this transformation applied to the deep object or folder graph.

 ```console
 $ node json htmlFolder.js